agolajko/fpga-tinkering/icestick-arduino-uart/README.md

-# Sending and receiving UART between the Icestick and Elegoo Uno R3
+# UART between the Icestick and Elegoo Uno R3